 Cr.
 1. Students work on a project of environmental and scientific merit under the guidance of a faculty sponsor.
-Final written report and oral presentation in ENVS 499 required.
+Final written report required.
 S/U grade only.
 May be repeated for additional credit.
-Prerequisites: Environmental Science major or minor, consent of the Chair of Environmental Science and consent of the chair of the sponsoring department.
+Prerequisites: Environmental Science major or minor, consent of the Chair of Environmental Science and consent of the faculty sponsor.